frederic-perez/AmE-dictionary/data/idioms.md

 __helicopter mom__
 __Hell and half of Georgia__ :two: A great distance or area; a huge amount of space.
 Primarily heard in US.
 A very large region; everywhere. _I’ve been looking across Hell and half of Georgia trying to find you!_
 __hell hath no fury like a (certain type of person) scorned__
-__hell no__
+__hell no__ :two::hammer:
+__hell on earth__
 __hell week__ :two: A week in which new recruits or pledges of an organization, especially a college fraternity or sorority, are subjected to a series of hazing rituals prior to initiation.
+__hell-bent__ Very determined to do something, perhaps annoyingly or recklessly so.
+__hell’s bells__ :three: An exclamation of frustration or surprise.
+A shortened form of the phrase “hell’s bells and buckets of blood.” _Oh, hell’s bells—the printer isn’t working, and my paper is due in five minutes!_
 __hella__ __1__ _slang_ Very. _Geez, it’s hella crowded in here!
 I didn’t expect so many people to show up right at noon._ _That’s a hella good song, man._ __2__ _slang_ A lot of. _There were hella problems with the printer, that’s why I have to turn in my paper late._
-__helluva__
+__helluva__ :two::hammer:
 __help (one) out__
 __help (oneself) (to something)__ :two: To serve oneself (something); to take, consume, or indulge in (something) freely or without permission or restraint. _There’s plenty of food in the kitchen, so please, help yourselves to more._
 __help (someone) out of a fix__ To help someone avoid or escape from some troublesome, difficult, or dangerous position or situation. _My father’s always having to go down to the courthouse to help my knuckle-headed brother out of some fix or another._ _Thanks so much for staying late with me to finish that report the other day—you really helped me out of a fix!_
-__hem and haw__ :dart: To speak in an evasive, vague, roundabout way in order to avoid responding to a question or making a definite statement.
+__hem and haw__ :dart::two: To speak in an evasive, vague, roundabout way in order to avoid responding to a question or making a definite statement.
 The phrase comes from the common filler words often used by habit or when one is deciding what to say. _How much longer do we have to hear this guy hem and haw?
 I wish they would get on with the debate._ _Zoe hems and haws._
 __henpecked__ :two: Of a man, thoroughly and continually dominated, intimidated, bullied, or browbeaten by a woman, especially his wife or girlfriend. _John used to be the most adventurous, spontaneous guy I knew, but since he got married, he’s become totally henpecked._
 __here and there__ :two: __1__ In different places. _I try to keep some cash here and there around the house in case of emergences._ __2__ In different directions; this way and that. _People ran here and there when the store opened its doors for the big sale._
 __here we go__
 __here you are__ :two: Here is what you needed or asked for; I present this to you.
+__here’s for the happy couple__
 __here’s the kicker__ _slang_ This next point is a really surprising or ironic twist or turn of events.
 Primarily heard in US.
 __here’s to (someone or something)__
 __hero’s journey__